 Treatment for Constipation in Children

-Options for treatment of constipation in children (to be decided upon by you and your physician together) include:
+Options for treatment of constipation in children (to be decided upon by you and your provider together) include:

 Prevention of Child Constipation